dolbyio-samples/rts-app-react-publisher-viewer/README.md

 - Shared components/hooks (under `libs/*`)
 - Storybook stories (under `.apps/stories/*`)

-The Millicast solution is broken down into 2 parts - the publisher (or the broadcaster) and the subscriber (or the viewer).
+The RTS solution is broken down into 2 parts - the publisher (or the broadcaster) and the subscriber (or the viewer).
 This repository contains sample code for both parts.

 ## Installation and setup